-- (a) review of the audited financial statements each year to assess the financial position, - (b) review the board approved budget (including cash flows) and existing projections, - (c) review any changes to Government policies, and - (d) assessing relevant external economic indicators.
+- (a) review of the audited financial statements each year to assess the financial position; - (b) review the board approved budget (including cash flows) and existing projections; - (c) review any changes to government policies; and - (d) assessing relevant external economic indicators.

-In 2016 the AIDF introduced a master asset finance facility with Anglican Diocesan Services (ADS).
+The AIDF introduced a master asset finance facility with ADS.
 The facility is designed to allow the ADS to assist with the acquisition of products which support the day-to-day operations of Anglican schools and Diocesan agencies, eg IT hardware and software and vehicles.
-The facility has an over-arching limit of \$5 million within which the ADS may establish various individual loans to assist in the purchase of assets or products.
-The total balance owing against the combined individual loans at any one time cannot exceed the over-arching facility limit and the maximum term of each loan is set so as to be commensurate with the life of the asset or product being purchased.
+The facility has an over arching limit of \$6 million within which the ADS may establish various individual loans to assist in the purchase of assets or products.
+The total balance owing against the combined individual loans at any one time cannot exceed the over arching facility limit and the maximum term of each loan is set commensurate with the life of the asset or product being purchased.

-The following graph outlines the loan portfolio for the last 6 years:
+The following graph outlines the loan portfolio for the last 7 years: